walter-a-jablonowski/NinjaSnipp/PHP manager app/README.md

     - Example output
     - How to use...

-    -- Tasks (color: red) --------   # Things that eed to be worked on in this prompt
+    -- Tasks (color: red) --------   # Things that need to be worked on in this prompt

     -- Dev --------